Daniel-KM/Omeka-S-module-Mirador/README.md

 in version 2.7 or 3, so use the release zip to install it, or use and init the source.

+There are three versions of Mirador: vanilla Mirador, Mirador with common plugins, Mirador with all plugins.
+The choice is transparent inside Omeka and the appropriate bundle is included according to the selected plugins in main settings or in site settings.

 * From the zip

 Download the last release [Mirador.zip] from the list of releases (the master